-The dermatology medical personnel is comprised of nine faculty physicians, two PhD faculty, 13 residents, and one ARNP.
+The dermatology medical personnel is comprised of 12 faculty physicians, 2 PhD faculty, 15 residents, 1 ARNP, and 1 PA.
 The department also utilizes the Veterans Affairs Medical Center in Iowa City for its educational programs.

 The department is also currently active in recruiting several new faculty members to assist in serving the ever-growing numbers of patients who seek our specialized dermatologic care.

 The department enjoys recently renovated laboratory space in the Marshall Dermatology Research Laboratories that supports both basic and clinical research.
 New programs sponsored by the NIH, VA, and industry will offer research opportunities that span clinical, translational, and basic science research on dermatological diseases and conditions.